- See a full list of publications

 I have established an international reputation for work on high altitude landscapes, with two major projects investigating the long-term history of human activity in the Alps.
 One of the first to take a fully diachronic approach to Alpine landscapes, with my collaborators, we have used an innovative combination of survey, excavation and palaeoecological methods to establish full Holocene sequences of activity, and we have used these to understand the changing use and perception of these dramatic landscapes over the long term.

 In 2016/17 I was a European Senior Research fellow at IMERA in Marseille where I worked on a project entitled "Human-environment interactions in Mediterranean Mountains: A case study in characterising the Anthropocene."

-One of the cornerstones of my research has been a commitment to the integration of geoarchaeological methods within a theoretically informed analysis of human-environment interactions during the Holocene.
-Focussed in particular on the contribution of soils and sediments, my arguments for a ‘Cultural Geoarchaeology’ have achieved a high profile through a series of papers in international journals.
-I am now co-editor of the Wiley journal, Geoarchaeology.
+One of the cornerstones of my research has been a commitment to integrating geoarchaeological methods within a theoretically informed analysis of human-environment interactions during the Holocene.
+Focused in particular on the contribution of soils and sediments, my arguments for a ‘Cultural Geoarchaeology’ have achieved a high profile through a series of papers in international journals.
+I am now co-editor of the Wiley journal Geoarchaeology.